saisritejakuppaEros/ImageMatchingAlgo/faster_actor_tagging/README.md

 Automated pipeline for detecting and tagging actors in movie frames using face detection, embeddings, and similarity search.

+# Process:

+ you need to run the process twice.

+ 1. Run the process on the entire image dataset base of movies.
+ 2. Generate the same embeddings for the actors and keep them in a seperate database as well.
+ 3. Use the faiss embeddings.
+ 4. Generate the images for further annotations.

 ## Pipeline Overview

 ```